klust/SupercomputersForStarters/docs/1_Introduction/1_01_Goals.md

 everything in a magical way much faster than a PC.

-Some inspiration for these lecture notes comes from looking at the manuals of some software packages that users of the CalcUA infrastrucgture use or have used, including CP2K, OpenMX, QuantumESPRESSO, Gromacs and SAMtools, and checking which terminology those packages use.
+Some inspiration for these lecture notes comes from looking at the manuals of some software packages that users of the CalcUA infrastructure use or have used, including CP2K, OpenMX, QuantumESPRESSO, Gromacs and SAMtools, and checking which terminology those packages use.
 In fact, the GROMACS manual even contains a section that tries to explain in short many of the terms (and even some more) that we discuss in these notes.

 ![GROMACS manual page](../img/1_01_01_GROMACS_manual.jpg)

-The above figure shows an extract from the GROMACS manual with a lot of terms that one needs to know to tune the paramters of the GROMACS ``mdrun`` command for good performance.
+The above figure shows an extract from the GROMACS manual with a lot of terms that one needs to know to tune the parameters of the GROMACS ``mdrun`` command for good performance.
 Most of these will be covered in these lecture nodes.

 Next, let's have a look at the manual page of the SAMtools ``sort`` command.